-- Port-Displays the port value.
-The port is represented as Slot.Port. - Parameter-Displays the ANS parameter name. - Result-After you run ANS, one of the following statuses is provided for each ANS parameter in the Result column: - Success Changed-The parameter setpoint was recalculated successfully. - Success Unchanged-The parameter setpoint did not need recalculation. - Unchanged Port in IS state-ANS could not modify the setpoint because the port is in IS state. - Fail Out of Range-The calculated setpoint is outside the expected range. - Fail Missing Input Parameter-The parameter could not be calculated because the required provisioning data is unknown or unavailable. - Not Applicable State-Ports are not in use. - Value-Displays the parameter value. - Set By-Displays the application that sets this parameter.
-This field can take the following values: - ANS - APC - Circuit Creation - Raman Wizard.
+• Port-Displays the port value.
+The port is represented as Slot.Port.

+- Parameter-Displays the ANS parameter name.

+- Result-After you run ANS, the status for each ANS parameter in the Results column is provided:

+- Success Changed-The parameter setpoint was recalculated successfully.

+- Fail Out of Range-The calculated setpoint is outside the expected range.

+- Fail Missing Input Parameter-The parameter could not be calculated because the required provisioning data is unknown or unavailable.

+- Not Applicable State-Ports are not in use.

+- Value-Displays the parameter value.

+- Set By-Displays the application that sets this parameter.
+This field can take the following values:

+- ANS

+- APC

+- Circuit Creation

+- Raman Wizard